-After our AMAZING Emirates First Class experiences from Orlando to Dubai and Dubai to Cape Town, we had 4 days to explore the Western Cape of South Africa!
-This was both Mallory and my first time south of the equator and we were excited to explore this magical city.
-The city of Cape Town techincally stretches all the way from about Grotto Bay in the north down to Cape Point and the Cape of Good Hope in the south nearly 60 miles and from the Atlantic Ocean to Stellenbosch in the East around 20-30 miles.
+After our AMAZING Emirates First Class experiences from Orlando to Dubai and Dubai to Cape Town, we had four days to explore the Western Cape of South Africa!
+This was both Mallory and my first time south of the equator, and we were excited to explore this magical city.
+The city of Cape Town technically stretches all the way from about Grotto Bay in the north down to Cape Point and the Cape of Good Hope in the south nearly 60 miles and from the Atlantic Ocean to Stellenbosch in the East around 20-30 miles.
 So this is a large, spread out city.

 The Weather in Cape Town

 Being on the other side of the equator we were visiting Cape Town in the middle of its winter, also traditionally the wet season.
 Cape Town is about as far south from the equator as Myrtle Beach is north, so the winters aren’t terribly cold, but it got a bit chilly at night.
 Temperatures, for the most part, ranged from 55-65 degrees Fahrenheit during our stay.